UWPCE-PythonCert/IntroPython-2017/solutions/mailroom_log/README.rst

 Mailroom is a multi-class assignment in UWPCE Python Certificate Program.

 This version is using logging.
-It is by no means complete; I have just showed a couple of different ways of logging to get output to both the console and a logfile.
+It is by no means complete; I have just demonstrated a couple of different ways of logging to get output to both the console and a logfile.
+For production code, you would want to carefully consider what should be logged and at what level.
+In addition to the logging statements themselves sprinkled in various files, the following additions/changes are critical:

 =========================  ===============================
      File                       Content/Changes